 Michelin: Best Overall

 Founded in Clermont-Ferrand, France, in 1889, Michelin is one of the biggest tire brands globally.
 In fact, Michelin was the second-largest tire manufacturer in the world for the 2020 fiscal year, according to Statista.
-The company maintains an A+ rating and accreditation from the BBB.
-Our team of experts recognized Michelin as the Best Overall tire brand for 2022 due to its quality, durable tires.
+Our team of experts recognized Michelin as the Best Overall tire brand due to its quality, durable tires.

-For more information on this tire brand, check out our Michelin tires review.
+For more information on this tire brand, check out our Michelin tire review.

 Goodyear: Most Durable

 Goodyear is an American company headquartered in Akron, Ohio, and has been providing high-quality tires since 1898.
-With over 100 years of experience, Goodyear has a positive reputation and holds an A+ rating from the BBB.
-Our team of experts recognized Goodyear for offering the Most Durable tires available in 2022.
+With over 100 years of experience, Goodyear has a positive reputation in the industry.
+Our team of experts recognized Goodyear for offering the Most Durable tires.

-To learn more about the company, read our Goodyear tires review.
+To learn more about the company, read our Goodyear tire review.

 Frequently Asked Questions